SAGE Citizen Project – Citizens in the Center

 of who we are for the days to come: in many, one.

 If you’re inspired to make a difference in any of these areas, we want to hear from you!
-To learn more, contact Lisa Rome at firstname.lastname@example.org.
+Contact us to learn more.

 We also hope you’ll consider becoming a Legacy Fellow to lead a community benefit project of your own design.
-Learn more at www.wearesage.org/fellowship.
+Learn more at SAGE Legacy Fellowship.